hacss/hacss/README.md

 Hacss automatically generates a stylesheet from the CSS classes used throughout the project: `<h1 class="C(red)">Hello World</h1>`, for example, yields a CSS block `.C\(red\) { color: red; }`.

+Hacss is a drop-in replacement for [Atomizer](https://github.com/acss-io/atomizer) for the majority of use cases.
+In general, the "Atomic" and "Helper" classes listed on the [acss.io Reference page](http://acss.io/reference.html) are applicable to Hacss as well.

+The differences between Hacss and Atomizer emerge when...